 - No Win No Fee Personal Injury Claims

 This online guide shall discuss the process if a personal injury claim goes to court and how our No Win No Fee solicitors could be of service.
-It is worth highlighting that a majority of cases for compensation will be resolved amicably between the parties, and only a small amount of cases will require a court hearing.
-It is also worth highlighting that a compensation claim may be affected by a personal injury claims time limit.
+Please note that a majority of cases for compensation will be resolved amicably between the parties, and only a small amount of cases will require a court hearing.
+It is also worth highlighting that a compensation claim may be affected by a personal injury claim time limit.
 In most scenarios, the 3-year time limit comes into action from the moment the negligent act occurs.
 Alternatively, the time limit comes into action 3 years from the moment injuries caused by negligence, such as PTSD, have been officially diagnosed.

 If making a claim, a claimant may choose to be represented by their personal injury solicitor throughout the negotiation process.
 No law states a claimant must use a personal injury solicitor.
 During this procedure, both parties will (hopefully) come to an agreement, outlining a mutual settlement that they both accept and acknowledge.
 However, if a mutual agreement isn’t made, then a personal injury claim going to court is an extremely likely (yet rare) possibility.